 - powdered sugar optional (for dusting)

 - Combine berries, 1 tablespoon maple syrup, and lemon juice in a small saucepan.
 Bring to a boil and reduce to simmer.
-Let simmer until berries only begin to slightly break down, only about 5 minutes.
+Let simmer until berries only begin to slightly break down, for about 5 minutes.

 Monte Cristo Sandwiches

 - Spread 4 slices of bread with Dijon mustard.
 Top each of the 4 slices of bread with 3 slices of ham and 2 slices of cheese each.
 Top with the additional slices of bread to four 4 sandwiches.

 - In a large nonstick skillet, melt butter over medium heat.